neuralwatt/moe_energy_evaluation/blogpost.md

 I've tried to keep this pretty simple and restricted to some basic measurements.
 There are certainly other techniques used with more advanced MoE architectures, optimizations, distributing layers to other gpus/cpus, mixed precision which I haven't bothered with but which do impact the energy efficiency.
+For example, we only used MLP as the baseline and expert design but most experts today are implemented with transformers and it would be a good new experiment to do these same comparisons with that as the baseline (maybe a new post).
 I also limited the measurements in these tests to GPU power since those are the easiest to get but by doing the inference in timebound blocks the rest of the system power should be roughly equivalent between tests in this setup.
+[2]

 There is at least one paper which calls out the issue with the computational overhead added by the input/output layers.